LearnersGuild/interview-challenge-practice-a/README.md

 ##### GET route

 Implement handling for a route/endpoint `GET /flight_roster`.
 It should accept a query string parameter `flightNumber` -- a string value representing a flight number.
-Use the `getFlightPassengers` function provided in `db.js` to retrieve the list of passengers on the speified flight.
+Use the `getFlightPassengers` function provided in `db.js` to retrieve the list of passengers on the specified flight.

 - [ ] __5:__ Route is a GET route
 - [ ] __20:__ Route uses the `flightNumber` query string parameter and the provided `getFlightCounts` function to retrieve the passenger data